vietanhnl95/curious-duck/content/about/index.md

 Secondly, a goal in learning, and also a trait that I aim for, is to become as versatile as possible.
 It's better to see the world through a multidisciplinary view.
 Duck is also a versatile animal that can walk, swim and fly - the three basic movement methods.
 <center> {{<image src="duck.jpeg" alt=" ">}} </center>
-The other reason is Duck is also a nickname that many friends of mine call me, so it came first to my mind when giving this blog a name.
+The other reason is Duck is also a nickname that many friends of mine call me, so it came first to my mind when giving this blog a name :laughing:.
 <br/><br/>

-I hope that you will enjoy my blog and always remember that: **Learning is a lifelong journey**.
+**Learning is a lifelong journey**, and I hope you will enjoy this blog.

 <!-- Mortimer Adler, a famous American philosopher once said in his famous book _How to Read a Book: The Classic Guide to Intelligent Reading_ that “The person who says he knows what he thinks but cannot express it usually does not know what he thinks." -->